11 Investigates: Sexual misconduct against guards pervasive at Toledo Correctional

 “I mean, just picture yourself having to look at a penis all day, every day, and watch someone masturbate.
 You tell them to stop.
 They continue for minutes and then finish and then they do it again later that day,” said Kera Paoff, a lawyer for the women.
 “And it's just kind of an all-day assault on your emotions.”

 In November, guards picketed outside the prison to protest conditions.
-No members would go on camera, but off camera they confirmed that guards are repeatedly subjected to sexual misconduct from inmates and that the victims are typically female guards.
-The numbers union members provided matched what ODRC provided to WTOL.
+No members would go on camera, but off-camera they confirmed that guards are repeatedly subjected to sexual misconduct from inmates and that the victims are typically female guards.
+The numbers union members provided matched what ODRC provided to WTOL 11.

 Female guards are particularly vulnerable during “constant watch” duties.
 Inmates understand that the guard must watch them.
 Guards are often subjected to vulgarities shouted at them while the inmate masturbates.
 In one report, an inmate repeatedly threatened to rape the guard if he caught her alone.